ysharma1126/8-bit-processor/README.md

 2) Write a compiler which compiles C code down to assembly code which can be assembled by our assembler

-3) Rather than the simple implementation of Data Memory used, employ proper caching and a memory hierarchy
+3) Rather than the simple implementation of byte-addressable data memory used, employ proper caching and a memory hierarchy

 4) PIPELINE IT!